mscastillo/GRNVBEM/README.md

 This repository includes the scripts to perform Gene Regulatory Network (GRN) inference from pseudo-time series data using a *first-order autoregressive moving average* (AR1MA1) model within a variational Bayesian Expectation-Maximization (VBEM) framework.

-# Implementation

-The method is implemented in MATLAB, version 8.6 (R2015b).
-For previous or posterior versions some of the commands might be updated.

 # Quick guide

 - Download/clone the repository.